All Episodes

 I'm over time.

-I gotta go.
+I got to go.

-That if Eli Manning is on, that's a huge, huge mismatch.
+If Eli Manning is on, that's a huge, huge mismatch.

-That's uh but you got Brady, you got Belichick.
+But you got Brady, you got Belichick.

-Folks, that's it for open line Friday.
+Okay, folks, that's it for Open Line Friday.

 Another exciting excursion into broadcast excellence.

-Now I'm gonna be tracking down because this number, these raw numbers of lost jobs, two and a half million lost jobs December to January.
+Now, I'm going to be tracking down because this number, these raw numbers of lost jobs, 2.5 million lost jobs December to January, and admitted to by the government, those are government numbers.

-Two and a half million jobs lost in one month, and yet they tell us today that jobs were increased by or did increase by 233,000.
+Two and a half million jobs lost in one month, and yet they tell us today that jobs were increased by, or did increase by 233,000.

 I am not through looking into this.